Dovetail-Automata/docker-cross-builder/README.md

   - Packages have not been tested.
 Their viability must be determined before taking this project further.
 - Wheezy builds
-  - Using this method to build Wheezy packages is expected to be a much greater challenge than Jessie, since `Multi-Arch:` support is even less mature.
+  - The Emdebian repo was compromised some time back, and Wheezy cross-build tool chains were lost.
+That may be a problem for `armhf` architecture builds.
-- Other achitectures:  `i386` and native `amd64` builds
+- Other achitectures:
-  - Native builds should be trivial.
+  - Raspberry Pi builds should work the same way as `armhf`.
+The tool chain may be different for `armel`.
-  - This same method should be easily extended to build `i386`-architecture packages.
-  - Raspberry Pi builds could be challenging, since package versions between Raspbian and upstream Jessie may not match.
-This method may break down in that case.